PistonDevelopers/Piston-Tutorials/sudoku/chp-07.md

 One thing you might notice if you run your new `main.rs` file is that you can overwrite the digits we just loaded in!
-We need to fix that if we actually want to play the loaded sudoku without cheating.
+We need to fix that if we actually want to play the loaded Sudoku without cheating.
 Basically we need to tag each element of our `Gameboard` with a value that says whether or not we can change it in the future so that when we call our `set` method we do nothing if the cell was loaded.
 We also probably want to make the loaded cells impossible to select